khalid-zein/project-manager-backend/README.md

   <li>Implement proper front end state management.
 You should be updating state using a setState function after receiving your response from a POST, PATCH, or DELETE request.
 You should NOT be relying on a GET request to update state.</li>
   <li>Use good OO design patterns.
 You should have separate classes for each of your models, and create instance and class methods as necessary.</li>
   <li>Routes in your application (both client side and back end) should follow RESTful conventions.</li>
+  <li>Use your back end optimally.
+Pass JSON for related associations to the front end from the back end.
+You should use active record methods in your controller to grab the needed data from your database and provide as JSON to the front end.
+You should NOT be relying on filtering front end state or a separate fetch request to retrieve related data.</li>
 </ul>